Nidoskull/LalifeTeam-Origins/Elf-origin/README.txt

 - BetterEnd
 - BetterNether

 Any mobs added by other mods will have a flat -25% penalty on kill.
+Suggest mods for compatibility over in the thread at https://github.com/Nidoskull/LalifeTeam-Origins/issues/10 :)